May 24th Wednesday 7.30pm, United Reform Church, White Rose Lane

 If you would like to be the Conference 2017 delegate for Woking CLP please contact our Chair, Sabir Hussain, on 07887 553716 as soon as possible.
 The closing date is June 23rd.
 The conference fee is free and some contribution towards accommodation can be made from constituency funds.
 It is advisable to find somewhere to stay early as the best cheap ones go quickly.
 Lists can be obtained from the Conference Arrangements Committee.

 May 4th is Election Day.
-Don’t forget to vote for your Labour Surrey County Councillor.
+Don’t forget to vote for your Labour Surrey County Councillor – there are seven candidates, one for each of the seven Woking divisions.
 Polls open 7am–10pm.

 Please note there are no meetings in April.
 Come and join us on the campaign trail instead!
 Call the elections hotline on 07906 697180.

+June 14th 7.30pm, United Reform Church, White Rose Lane (three minutes’ walk from Owen House).
 “We need our human rights, and we need our Labour Party to robustly defend them.
 That’s why the Labour Campaign for Human Rights is so essential.”
-Sadiq Khan.
+Sadiq Khan

 Whilst still home secretary, Theresa May repeatedly voiced her dislike for the European Court of Human Rights (ECHR) and she recently declared that the UK should leave the ECHR, even if the UK voted to remain within the European Union.
 The ECHR currently provides articles relating to rights and freedoms such as the right to life, prohibition of torture, the prohibition of slavery and forced labour, the right to a fair trial, no punishment without law, and the right to respect for private and family life.